 On a broader level, the failure to actualize rights highlights the limitations of bureaucratic systems that prioritize procedural recognition over substantive enforcement.
 When rights are recognized but not enforced, marginalized groups or vulnerable populations are left unaccredited by the systems that are supposed to guarantee their protection, deepening societal divisions and reinforcing hierarchies of power.
 As Weil argues, rights must be tied to human needs; otherwise, failing to do so risks perpetuating social injustice and destabilizing the very structures that claim to uphold them.

-Contemporary, Italian philosopher, Giorgio Agamben offers a more radical critique of through his concept of the state of exception.
+Contemporary, Italian philosopher, Giorgio Agamben offers an even more radical critique through his concept of the state of exception.
 He argues that modern states increasingly operate by suspending the rule of law in moments of crisis, creating a “state of exception” where rights can be overridden in the name of security or emergency.

 Agamben draws on the work of Carl Schmitt to show how legal norms can be suspended under the pretext of necessity, leading to the erosion of legal protections and the expansion of sovereign power.
-This is evident in global responses to terrorism, where post-9/11 anti-terrorism laws like, "the Patriot Act," have curtailed civil liberties in the U.S., or in refugee policies that leave stateless individuals outside the protection of legal systems.
+This is evident in global responses to terrorism, where post-9/11 anti-terrorism laws like, the Patriot Act, have curtailed civil liberties in the U.S., or in refugee policies that leave people stateless, outside the protection of legal systems.

 In the international arena, the state of exception also manifests in how international law is set aside when it conflicts with national security interests or political objectives.
 For example, border lockdowns and mandatory quarantine during the COVID-19 pandemic challenged individual travel freedoms in the name of public safety.